quarkusio/quarkus/README.md

     as it allows you to test and run things without a full maven.
 This is currently used for the JUnit test runner, and for the `mvn shamrock:run` command.

+## Build Time Config

+Build time configuration is provided by `shamrock-build.yaml`.
+At the moment the only options present relate to indexing, however this will probably be expanded over time.

-## Indexing
+### Indexing

 By default only the classes in the current application are indexed, however it is possible to include additional classes.

+Note that at the moment loading pre-computed indexes is not supported, and likely is out of scope of the PoC.

-Two different mechanisms are provided to do this.
-In both cases these files are loaded from the class path, so all files present on the class path will be honoured.
+Two different mechanisms are provided to do this, both of them configured in `shamrock-build.yaml`.

-*   `META-INF/shamrock-index-dependencies`
+*   `index-dependencies`
-    This file is a list of maven artifacts, in either group:artifact or group:artiface:classifer format.
-If an artifact is listed in this file then it will be indexed.
-Note that this should not be used for artifacts that are part of the current project.
-When running from an IDE it is not possible to reliably determine the artifactId.
-In this case you should use the method below.
+    This key must contain a list of maven artifacts, in either group:artifact or group:artifact:classifier format.
+If an artifact is listed under this key it will be indexed.
+Note that this should not be used for artifacts that are part of the current project, as when running from an IDE it is not possible to reliably determine the artifactId.
+In this case you should use the `index-jar` method.

+    An example of this index config is:

+    ```
+    index-dependencies:
+         - "io.smallrye:smallrye-health"

+    ```

-*   `META-INF/shamrock-index.marker`
+*   `index-jar`
-    If this file is present in an archive then that archive will be indexed.
-This is mostly intended for use in multi-module projects.
+    If this key is present and set to `true` then the contents of this jar will be indexed.